FirstWhack/a-game-of-micro-frontends/README.md

 #### Online IDE

-This example runs in [Code Sandbox](https://githubbox.com/FirstWhack/a-game-of-micro-frontends)!
+This example runs in [Code Sandbox](https://githubbox.com/FirstWhack/a-game-of-micro-frontends)! (**You may need to Fork the sandbox, then run `yarn install` in a terminal and restart the sandbox to clear the state-file error.
+This is due to some combination of user-error and Yarn3 "install" quirks on a Container sandbox.**)

 ## Runtime Architecture